All Products

 1. Log on to the DMS console V5.0.

-2. In the top navigation bar, click Database Development.
-In the left-side navigation pane, choose Data Change > Lockless change.
+2. In the top navigation bar, choose Database Development > Data Change > Lockless Change.

 Note

-If you use the DMS console in simple mode, move the pointer over the function-intl icon in the upper-left corner and choose All functions > Database Development > Data Change > Lockless change.
+If you use the DMS console in simple mode, move the pointer over the function icon in the upper-left corner and choose All Features > Database Development > Data Change > Lockless Change.

-3. On the page that appears, set the parameters described in the following table.
+3. On the page that appears, configure the parameters and click Submit.
+The following table describes the parameters.

 Note

-In this example, the instance managed in Security Collaboration mode is used.
-If you configure a lock-free change ticket for an instance managed in Flexible Management or Stable Change mode, only the Database and SQL Statements for Change parameters are required.
+In this example, the instance that is managed in Security Collaboration mode is used.
+If you configure a lock-free change ticket for an instance that is managed in Flexible Management or Stable Change mode, only the Database and SQL Statements for Change parameters are required.

 Parameter